microa/hs-mv-extractor/FINAL_PR_DESCRIPTION.md

 ---

-**Important Note**: This PR includes performance data that has been **actually tested** on the development machine (Intel i7-12700, 64GB RAM, RTX 3090), not theoretical analysis.
-The performance improvements are based on real measurements and can be reproduced on similar hardware configurations.
+**Important Note**: This PR includes performance data based on:
+- **Actual testing** of original mode (0.11s, 472 FPS, 131.84 MB) on development machine (Intel i7-12700, 64GB RAM, RTX 3090)
+- **Code analysis and simulation** for optimized modes (expected 5.4x-20x speed improvements)
+- **Realistic performance projections** based on skipping frame decoding and color conversion

 **Target Audience**: This optimization is specifically designed for users who only need motion vector extraction and don't require frame processing, visualization, or other features.
 Existing users who need full functionality can continue using the original API without any changes.